the-vampiire/chingu-chimp/README.md

 That being said - according to the Slack API Team's Trello they will be releasing version 3 of interactive messages "in the neat future" which will enable text input into Slack app messages.

 In the future when text inputs become available check-ins can become much more specific.
-Like git commit messages but for individual and team progress.
+Check-ins could have a user input type, activity, and notes.

 At that point it would be nice to build a simple front end that could display check-ins "posts" for users to have a running log of all they have accomplished in Chingu.